-- Rural Immersion Institute of the North - The Rural Immersion Institute of the North (RIIN) is a roughly 3-week program that introduces healthcare students to the realities of providing care in rural Alaska.
-Students spend the beginning of the program in Anchorage, learning about Alaskan culture and meeting with healthcare professionals to hear about their experiences.
-The middle 10 days are spent job-shadowing healthcare professionals in a rural community somewhere in the state.
+- Rural Immersion Institute of the North - The Rural Immersion Institute of the North (RIIN) is a roughly 3-week program that introduces health care students to the realities of providing care in rural Alaska.
+Students spend the beginning of the program in Anchorage, learning about Alaskan culture and meeting with health care professionals to hear about their experiences.
+The middle 10 days are spent shadowing health care professionals in a rural community somewhere in the state.
 The program ends back in Anchorage, where students present their experiences and lessons learned.

-- The RRT Collaborative – The purpose of this organization is to sustain health professions education in rural places through mutual encouragement, peer learning, practice improvement, and the delivery of technical expertise, all in support of a quality rural workforce.
+- The RTT Collaborative – The purpose of The Rural Training Track Collaborative is to sustain health professions education in rural places through mutual encouragement, peer learning, practice improvement, and the delivery of technical expertise, all in support of a quality rural workforce.

 - Train Rural - Real Stories from Rural Students and Residents.
 This blog is part of an ongoing effort to tell the story of rural medical training programs.
-Blog postings here tell the story of individuals who have chosen to focus on rural practice and why they’ve done so.
+Blog postings here tell the story of individuals who have chosen to focus on rural practice and why they have done so.